Xiphe/WP-Project-Update-API/readme.md

 Todo
 ----

+Here is a list of tasks that i think would be nice to have.
+But i did not took the time to build/test them.

- * Test with larger repositorys
+ * Test with larger repositories
  * Get gitlab https to work
- * Check protected Github + public Bitbucket
+ * Check protected github + public bitbucket
- * Add forceCacheLive option for relying on local cache for a specific timeframe
+ * Add forceCacheLive option for relying on local cache for a specific time frame
  * Add cronjob requests for checking cache and gitlab login.
  * Write tests
  * Spice up the theme detail page.
+ * Backend ;)

+This tasks are hard to me it would be nice if anyone can help:

  * Check documentation for logical and spelling mistakes
- * Backend ;)
+ * Check the code for security issues.
+ * Check the code for logic optimization.

-Im not an native english speaker so please pardon any spelling or grammar mistakes.
+_I am not an native English speaker so please pardon any spelling or grammar mistakes._
-I'd realy love to get some feedback for eny errors in the documentation.
+_I'd really love to get some feedback for any errors in the documentation._

 License